Revocable Cryptography from Learning with Errors: Introduction

 In revocable (quantum) cryptography, we associate a cryptographic functionality, such as decryption using a secret key, with a quantum state in such a way that a user can compute this functionality if and only if they are in possession of the quantum state.
 We then design a revocation algorithm which enables the user to certifiably return the quantum state to the owner.
 Security requires that once the user returns the state (via our revocation algorithm), they should not have the ability to evaluate the functionality (e.g. decrypt ciphertexts) anymore.
 We refer to this new security notion as {\em revocation security}.

 Another, possibly non-obvious, application is to detecting malware attacks.
 Consider a malicious party who hacks into an electronic device and manages to steal a user's decryption keys.
-If cryptographic keys are represented by classical bits, it is inherently challenging to detect \emph{phishing attacks} that compromise user keys.
+If cryptographic keys are represented by classical bits, it is inherently challenging to detect such attacks that compromise user keys.
 For all we know, the intruder could have stolen the user's decryption keys without leaving a trace.
-Indeed, a few years ago, decryption keys which were used to protect cell-phone communications~\cite{SimHeist} were successfully stolen by spies without being detected.
-With revocable cryptography, a malicious user successfully stealing a user key would invariably revoke the decryption capability from the user.
+Indeed, a few years ago, decryption keys which were used to protect cell-phone communications~\cite{SimHeist} were successfully stolen by spies without being detected.\footnote{The attack would indeed have gone undetected but for the Snowden revelations.} With revocable cryptography, a malicious user successfully stealing a user key would invariably revoke the decryption capability from the user.
 This latter event can be detected.

 \paragraph{Our Results in a Nutshell.} We construct revocable cryptographic objects under standard cryptographic assumptions.
 Our first main result constructs a key-revocable public-key encryption scheme, and our second main result constructs a key-revocable pseudorandom function.
 We obtain several corollaries and extensions, including key-revocable secret-key encryption and key-revocable fully homomorphic encryption.
 In all these primitives, secret keys are represented as quantum states that retain the functionality of the original secret keys.
 We design revocation procedures and guarantee that once a user successfully passes the procedure, they cannot compute the functionality any more.